Designing a vinyl banner is easy; however, designing an effective vinyl banner may be

 easily overlooked.
-Many times, your vinyl banner company may provide design services, or they may allow you to submit your own artwork.
-In this article, let's discuss how exactly to properly lay out not only a visually appealing vinyl banner, but to design a banner effectively that will accomplish its goal!
+Many times, your vinyl banner company offers to provide design services, or they may allow you to submit your own artwork.
+In this article, let's discuss how exactly to properly lay out not only a visually appealing vinyl banner, but to design a banner effectively that will accomplish your goal!

 Banner Sizes and Templates

 Banners come in, literally, almost all sizes and shapes, from 1 foot by 1 foot, to those HUGE banners you see draping down from the casinos and sky scrapers in Vegas and "big cities."

 Some of our most popular banner sizes include: (click here to download banner size templates)

 1' x 3', 1' x 4', 1' x 5', 1' x 6', 1' x 8' (great for pop up tents)

 2' x 2', 2'x 4', 2'x 6', 2'x 8', 2'x10', 2'x 12' 2' x 20' (great for parties)

 3' x 3', 3' x 4', 3' x 6', 3' x 8', 3' x 10', 3' x 12', 3' x 20' (good for high-traffic purposes)

 4' x 4', 4' x 6', 4' x 8', 4' x 10', 4' x 12' 4' x 15', 4' x 20' (GREAT for high-traffic purposes)

 5' x 5', 5' x 8' 6' x 6', 6' x 8' 8'x 8', 8' x 10', 8' x 12', 8' x 16' (good for back-drops)